pac4j/jee-pac4j/README.md

 ### 2) Define the configuration (`Config` + `Client` + `Authorizer`)

-The configuration (`org.pac4j.core.config.Config`) contains all clients and authorizers required by the application to handle security.
+The configuration (`org.pac4j.core.config.Config`) contains all the clients and authorizers required by the application to handle security.

 It must be built via a configuration factory (`org.pac4j.core.config.ConfigFactory`):